evanscloud/volunteermatch/README.md

 # The VolunteerMatch Public-Use API Gem

 VolunteerMatch is a lightweight Ruby wrapper that queries VolunteerMatch's Public-Use API for searching information on nonprofit organizations and active volunteering opportunities.

-This gem is inspired by the Ruby api example provided in [vm-contrib repo](https://github.com/volunteermatch/vm-contrib).
+This gem is inspired by the Ruby API example provided in the [vm-contrib repo](https://github.com/volunteermatch/vm-contrib).
 Queries are configured based on the attributes applied and return a collection of JSON results.

 The Official documentation on using the API can be found at [VolunteerMatch.org](http://cdn.volunteermatch.org/www/legal/VM-Public-use-API-user-manual.pdf).